groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-06-15-color-chart-series-dynamically-using-groupdocs.assembly-for-.net-18.5/index.md

 url: /2018/06/15/color-chart-series-dynamically-using-groupdocs.assembly-for-.net-18.5/
 author: 'Ali Ahmed'
 summary: ''
-tags: []
+tags: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases']
-categories: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)[GroupDocs](https://www.groupdocs.com/) team is proudly announcing the monthly release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net) **18.5**.
 Using the latest version, you can now change the color of chart series and individual point series dynamically for word processing, spreadsheet and presentation formats.
 We recommend you to [install](https://www.nuget.org/packages/GroupDocs.Assembly/) and use the latest version of the API.